[Updated 27 July 2020 with new audio content, including packages related to Covid-19 and trafficking risks]

 - Audio - Rohingya language - 6'50" - discussion with community members and a child protection expert, highlighting the precautions that families can take to keep children safe.

 These materials are part of an ongoing series of multimedia outputs being produced by BBC Media Action to enhance the range and quality of tools available to information hubs, listener groups and other community-facing information services within the Rohingya emergency response.
-The work is being delivered in partnership with Action Against Hunger and IOM; and is funded by Global Affairs Canada, the UK Department for International Development and the US government's bureau of population, refugees and migration.
+Initial tools were delivered in partnership with Action Against Hunger and IOM; funded by Global Affairs Canada, the UK Department for International Development and the US government's bureau of population, refugees and migration.
+Later tools were developed as part of the Common Service for Community Engagement and Accountability, which is delivered in partnership with Action Against Hunger and UNOPS, with funding from EU Humanitarian Aid and the UK Department for International Development.
+Soiyi Hota is produced in partnership with Tdh and with support from UNHCR.